blueCFD/Core/About.md

 # History

-blueCFD® product/service (with a 50€ fee + 6€ shipping for DVD) was first
-launched by blueCAPE in 11th of November of 2009.
+blueCFD® product/service was first launched by blueCAPE in 11th of November of 2009.
 It was re-branded in November 2013 to blueCFD-Core, as blueCAPE's offerings had expanded into more products and services.

-On the 15th of December 2011, the blueCFD-SingleCore project had been released, with the objective to provide
+On the 15th of December 2011, the blueCFD-SingleCore project had been released, with the objective to provide the source code and a basic feature set of blueCFD-Core, without MSys and MPI support.

 blueCFD® is registered as a trade mark by blueCAPE Lda, since October 2012.

 In November 2013, with blueCAPE's launch of blueCFD®-AIR, the original blueCFD was re-branded to blueCFD®-Core.

-On the 22nd of March 2016, blueCAPE released blueCFD-Core 2.3-1 freely to the public.
+On the 22nd of March 2016, blueCAPE released blueCFD-Core 2.3-1 freely.
 It was soon followed on the 4th of August 2016 with the release of blueCFD-Core 2016-1, as new generation for this project.

 blueCFD(-Core) was originally developed at blueCAPE in 2009 to bring and share